-Balloon Pilot takes place near the ground.
+This sub-activity takes place near the ground.
 The patient-controlled balloon is tethered to the ground to limit balloon travel and encourage simple torso centering, trunk mobility, and dynamic weight shifting.
-The patient can pilot the balloon on-tether to nearby interactive objects, such as the trees and the bell.
+The patient can pilot the balloon on-tether to nearby interactive objects.